-Digital Humanities, Experience Architecture, Technical Writing, Computational Rhetoric
+Digital Humanities, Experience Architecture, Technical Writing, Science & Medical Writing, Computational Rhetoric

 Bill Hart-Davidson earned his Ph.D. in 1999 in Rhetoric & Composition from Purdue University.
-He is a Senior Researcher in the Writing in Digital Environments Research (Center) center and Associate Dean of Graduate Education in the College of Arts & Letters.
-He is published over 50 articles and book chapters and is co-inventor of Eli Review, a software service that supports writing instruction.
+He is a Senior Researcher in the Writing in Digital Environments Research (Center) center and Associate Dean of Research Graduate Education in the College of Arts & Letters.
+He has published over 75 articles and book chapters and is co-inventor of Eli Review, a software service that supports writing instruction.

 Ph.D.
 Rhetoric & Composition, Purdue University, 1999